HiiL is not only headquartered in the Netherlands, but also actively working to increase access to justice in the Netherlands.

 stakeholders involved in the Innovation Lab on neighbour conflicts in the Hague

-Together with various partners, HiiL has worked to improve legal procedures for divorce and family conflicts, published documents on the broader topic of the rule of law in the Netherlands and launched projects concerned with the Dutch the criminal justice system.
+Together with diverse partners, HiiL has worked on several justice initiatives in the Netherlands.
+This includes improving legal procedures for divorce and family conflicts, publishing documents on the broader topic of the rule of law in the Netherlands, and spearheading projects concerned with the Dutch the criminal justice system.

-Another area in the Netherlands in which HiiL has been active is the criminal justice system Through its research and projects, HiiL envisions a criminal justice system that is more in touch with the human-element, both in terms of responsiveness and design of (alternative) interventions.
+Another area in the Netherlands in which HiiL has been active is the criminal justice system.
+Through our research and projects, we envision a criminal justice system that is connected more with the human-element, both in terms of responsiveness and design of (alternative) interventions.
 This is a big challenge, one that sometimes requires a different kind of conversation and new forms of cross-organisational and even cross-sectoral collaboration.
 The most recent work on the topic of criminal justice consisted of a set of stakeholder dialogues.

 What is next?